-- ❖ Assessment for LANGTCHG 715 is 100% coursework. - Students are expected to attend all classes and to spend at least ten hours per week on class and assignment work for this course. - ❖ Powerpoint slides will be posted on CANVAS "Modules" after each class session. - Readings can be accessed from Talis through "Course readings" on CANVAS. - There will be three assignments: they must be submitted to Turnitin AND in print copy under a cover sheet to the Arts Student Centre.
+- ❖ Assessment for LANGTCHG 715 is 100% coursework. - Students are expected to attend all classes and to spend at least ten hours per week on class and assignment work for this course. - ❖ Powerpoint slides will be posted on CANVAS "Modules" after each class session. - Readings can be accessed from Talis through "Course readings" on CANVAS. - There will be three assignments: they must be submitted to Turnitin AND in print copy under a signed cover sheet to the Arts Student Centre (for on-campus students).